alvincrespo/blog/content/blog/aws-settting-up-a-vpc-from-scratch/index.md

 tags: aws,solutions architect,vpc,how-to,guide
 ---

+The best way to learn anything is by digging in.

-AWS allows you to build a Virtual Private Cloud (VPC) easily with their wizard tool, but we should theoretically know what it takes to build one out ourselves.
-Using tools that simplifes this process is wonderful, but if you ever really need to dive into the internals - knowing the vocabulary of what get's spun up is super important.
-Below are notes I've put together on setting up a VPC easily based on my research and study for the AWS Solutions Architect exam.
+AWS has a wizard for building out a Virtual Private Cloud (VPC), but in this article - I'm going to share my notes on how to build one out yourself from scratch.
+You'll get to know the basic vocabulary used to build out a VPC.
+Below are notes I've put together on setting up a VPC based on my research and study for the [AWS Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/) exam.
 Hope you find this useful!

 Below is a Table of Contents (TOC) for you to easily dive through each section as needed.
 If you're new to this, like I was, starting at [Create your VPC](#create-your-vpc) is the way to go.
 If you're studying and need a quick refresher for each step of the process, feel free to skip any section an move on.